softwaremill/kuberenetes-fundamentals/docs/Kubernetes.md

 ### Ingresses

-In simple words an ingress is an API object.
-It is used to expose and control access to all resources that you configure for your cluster.
-Using ingresses is the preferable way of enabling external access to your cluster, in contrary to NodePorts or forwarding.
+Ingress, added in Kubernetes v1.1, exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
+It's a L7 proxy and loadbalancer.
+It can also terminate SSL, adds name-based virtual hosting and manipulate http paths (for example rewrite `/` to `/service`).
 To use this object on minikube you have to install an addon: `minikube addons enable ingress`.

 ## Storage